/

 Your call to action should also aim to clearly answer this question, “What do I get out of it?”
 This is the question that every prospective customer will be asking themselves when looking at your CTA.

-If the value of what they’re getting is perceived to be greater than the effort it will take them to acquire it, then you have a positive value proposition.
+If the value they’re getting is perceived to be greater than the effort it will take them to acquire it, then you have a positive value proposition.

 4) Look Good

 A poorly designed CTA can make even the most compelling offer (Free lifetime supply of root beer!) seem less exciting.
 Your call to action needs to be visually appealing.
-Graphics will always draw more attention than text, which is why including both is such a common practice.
+Graphics will always draw more attention than text, so including both is a common practice.

-Including a button is a great way of giving a visitor a clear place to click to get your offer.
-It may be hard to believe, but many a CTA goes unclicked simply because there is not a bright red (or blue, or green) button that says “Click Here To Get This Thing” included.
+Including a button is an excellent way of giving visitors a clear place to click to get your offer.
+It may be hard to believe, but many a CTA goes unclicked simply because there is no bright red (or blue, or green) button that says “Click Here To Get This Thing” included.

 5) Don’t Go Overboard